 Cheltenham is one of England's most beautiful Regency towns and is situated in the Cotswolds, an Area of Outstanding Natural Beauty.
 The town has much to offer, from its graceful architecture and history to beautiful gardens and diverse shops.

 The Centre at a Glance

-The residential option consists of a number of comfortable houses accommodating students in mainly single and twin-bedded rooms with washbasin, adjacent bathroom, shower and toilet facilities.
+The residential option consists of a number of comfortable houses accommodating students in multi-bed rooms with washbasin, adjacent bathroom, shower and toilet facilities.
 All houses have common room areas with TV and video facilities where students can relax with friends.

 The homestay option is ideal for students who wish to live in a home environment and experience the culture first hand.
 Comfortable and friendly homes within easy access to college make this an excellent alternative to our residential option with students being taken and collected each day by their host family.

 Sport & Leisure Facilities

 Learn new horse-riding skills or improve your existing skills with qualified riding instructors.
 Students will have the opportunity to experience horse riding in the beautiful Cotswold countryside.
 All abilities and levels are catered for.

 At our centre in Cheltenham, we work in partnership with a local golf club where students can enjoy 6 hours of golf instruction each week with the club's resident Golf Pro.